-- 2.19 The replacement value of houses, buildings and other immovable properties will be determined on the basis of latest PWD plinth area rate for valuation purpose as on date without depreciation.
+- 2.31 The replacement value of houses, buildings and other immovable properties will be determined on the basis of latest PWD plinth area rate for valuation purpose as on date without depreciation.
 While considering the PWD rate, LARRU will ensure that it uses the latest rates for the structures.
 Wherever the SR for current financial year is not available, the LARRU will update the SR to current prices based on approved previous year escalations.
-Compensation for properties belonging to the community or common places of worship will be provided to enable construction of the same at new places through the local self-governing bodies like Village Panchayat/Village council in accordance with the modalities determined by such bodies to ensure correct use of the amount of compensation. - 2.20 Further, all compensation and assistance will be paid to DPs at least 1 month prior to displacement or dispossession of assets.
+Compensation for properties belonging to the community or common places of worship will be provided to enable construction of the same at new places through the local self-governing bodies like Village Panchayat/Village council in accordance with the modalities determined by such bodies to ensure correct use of the amount of compensation. - 2.32 Further, all compensation and assistance will be paid to DPs at least 1 month prior to displacement or dispossession of assets.
+Affected families who are physically displaced, on receipt of payment, will be given 3-month notice to vacate.
 There shall be no income tax deductions in line with Sec 96 of the RFCTLARR Act.